Ella475/Driver-Awareness-Monitoring/README.md

 ### Supervision
 Supervisors can also use the app to observe information about the driving awareness of their drivers.
+A supervisor can add a driver to their list of supervised drivers and view the statistics of their drives.
 This feature is especially useful for companies that employ drivers and want to ensure that their employee drivers are driving safely.

 ### Feedback